Angie0304/Artificial_Vision/classification_techniques/mahalanobis_classification/README.md

 # Mahalanobis Classification

-This module implements a classification system based on both Euclidean and Mahalanobis distance.
-It allows the user to classify a new point in 2D or 3D space using dynamically generated classes.
+This module implements a classification system based on **Mahalanobis distance**, a metric that accounts for the distribution and correlation of the data.
+Unlike Euclidean distance, it considers the covariance of each class, making it more suitable for datasets with different variances and orientations.

+The system also includes Euclidean distance as a baseline for comparison.

 ### Module Structure